 Public evidence confirms the legal identity through societe.com, which lists MIXTRIO as a French SAS company, and the ASN registry via RIPEstat and bgp.tools, all showing AS210666 under the name MIXTRIO-AS MIXTRIO SAS.
 The RADb routing registry also indexes the ASN.
 Despite this administrative presence, no prefixes, upstream providers, or active routing samples have been observed.

 The sole observable control surface is the RIPE database entry for AS210666.
-Any authorised change to this record—such as modifying contacts, updating the organisation name, or adding route objects—would signal a shift toward operational use.
+Any authorised change to this record—such as modifying contacts, updating the organisation name, or adding route entities—would signal a shift toward operational use.
 At present, the company has no internet-facing network infrastructure that can be monitored or analyzed beyond the registry record.

 If MIXTRIO SAS originates prefixes, it would gain the ability to shape traffic flows, establish peering arrangements, and become a dependency for downstream networks.
 Such a transition from dormant holder to active operator could happen with little warning, potentially impacting routing security and performance analysis for entities that accept its announcements.